 Disability Statement: Accommodations for Students with Disabilities: The University of California Merced is committed to ensuring equal academic opportunities and inclusion for students with disabilities based on the principles of independent living, accessible universal design and diversity.
 I am available to discuss appropriate academic accommodations that may be required for student with disabilities.
 Requests for academic accommodations are to be made during the first three weeks of the semester, except for unusual circumstances.
-Students are encouraged to register with Disability Services Center to verify their eligibility for appropriate academica.
+Students are encouraged to register with Disability Services Center to verify their eligibility for appropriate accommodations.

-Engr 057 Statics and Dynamics (Fall 2017)
+Engr 057 Statics and Dynamics (Fall 2018)

+Teaching Team

-Teaching Team Robert Rice School of Engineering, COB 365 (209) 228-4397 rrice@ucmerced.edu
+Robert Rice School of Engineering, COB 365 (209) 228-4397 rrice@ucmerced.edu

-Azhar Vellore (avellore@ucmerced.edu) Karen Mohammadtabar (kmohammadtabar@ucmerced.edu) Timothy Lincoln (tlincoln2@ucmerced.edu)
+Alireza (Ali) Karimaghaloo

+(akarimaghaloo@ucmerced.edu)

+Maria Lozano Rodriguez (Alejandra)

+(mlozanorodriguez@ucmerced.edu)

+Amir Sharafi (asharafi@ucmerced.edu)